mateo19182/fieldNormalizer/README.md

 ### 2. AI-Based Mapping

-When enabled with the `--use-ai` flag, Field Normalizer uses AI to map source fields to target fields.
+When enabled with the `--use-ai` flag, Ultimate Parser uses AI to map source fields to target fields.
 This approach can handle a wider variety of field names and is especially useful when working with arbitrary target fields.

 - **Pros**: More accurate mapping, handles arbitrary target fields, understands context
 - **Cons**: Requires an API key, may incur costs, requires internet connection